ZhangBohan/redis-blog/README.md

 # A other blog
-A blog power with Flask and Redis
+A blog power by Flask and Redis

-## Dep
+## Dependencies

 - [Flask](https://github.com/mitsuhiko/flask)
 - [redis-py](https://github.com/andymccurdy/redis-py)